The wolf mask had been comfortable.

 What do I become, if I say yes?

 He had not thought about the forgeries in decades.
-A servant had pulled them from the fire before they were fully consumed — not out of loyalty to the Wentworths, but out of the oldest human instinct: leverage.
+A servant had pulled them from the fire before they were fully consumed—not out of loyalty to the Wentworths, but out of the oldest human instinct: leverage.
 The servant had imagined blackmail.
 But you don’t blackmail immortals.

-He had drained the servant to death, prologing his own life, searched the premises thoroughly, and found nothing.
+He had drained the servant to death, prolonging his own life, searched the premises thoroughly, and found nothing.
 The documents had been hidden somewhere he could not locate, by a dead man who could no longer say where.

 He had, apparently, miscalculated.

 He had come to the masquerade with a plan.
-The plan had been Scarlet — the land, the name, the clean resolution of a complicated legal situation through a marriage that would have solved everything at once.
+The plan had been Scarlet—the land, the name, the clean resolution of a complicated legal situation through a marriage that would have solved everything at once.
 The Wentworths had spent eighty years without the land.
 They were motivated.
 The girl was capable.
 It would have worked elegantly if she had been anyone other than who she was.

-He was considering this — turning it over with the same unhurried patience he applied to every problem of duration, which was all of them — when he saw the unicorn.
+But she was who she was.
+And the land still needed acquiring.
+He was considering this—turning it over with the same unhurried patience he applied to every problem of duration, which was all of them—when he saw the unicorn.

 He watched them complete a turn.

 The boy’s name was Charles.
 He had been at the dinner table.
-A younger son — the Viscountcy of the River, once the Wentworths had their land back, which was not yet but was the direction things were moving regardless of what happened to Scarlet.
+A younger son—the Viscountcy of the River, once the Wentworths had their land back, which was not yet but was the direction things were moving regardless of what happened to Scarlet.
 A younger son was not nothing.
 A younger son, properly positioned, was in fact quite a lot.

 He watched Charles say something that made the butterfly laugh again.